Amy Ratto Parks, EdD

 - meet the requirements noted in these guidelines

-Successful applicants are expected to make a presentation about his or her research and/or creative work at a Ridge Symposium in April 2018, unless approved for a later date for presentation in conjunction with another public event.
+Successful applicants are expected to make a presentation about his or her research and/or creative work at a Ridge Symposium, unless approved for a later date for presentation in conjunction with another public event.

-- Awards will be announced after May 22.
+- Awards will be announced in late spring.

 - Upon completion of project, students are to supply brief description of project and how they used the Ridge Library resources.

-- Fall 2018: Ridge Symposium featuring presentation of research projects and creative works or at a later date upon approval.
+- Ridge Symposium featuring presentation of research projects and creative works or at a later date upon approval.